 I am a PhD student in the Computer Science Department at Stanford University studying theoretical computer science.
 My advisor is Prof. Amin Saberi in the Management Science and Engineering Department.

-Previously, I have worked as a software developer at Oracle Corporation and as an intern at Quora, Technicolor Research Labs and Google.
-For further details, please see my resume below.
+Previously, I have worked as a software developer at Oracle Corporation and as an intern at Quora, Technicolor Research Labs and Google (twice).
+For further details, please see my CV below.

 Email: tonyekim [at] stanford (dot) edu

 Office: Gates 466